felipe/wander/README.md

 ## Usage

-To really use this you need a game, and there is currently not one that I hace permission to share.
-I am working on that.
+To really use this you need a game, `Action Castle` is not a complete game, and I will not be updating it to be a complete game because I do not own a license to it.
+You should, however, buy it and play it with your friends!
+[Memento Mori Theatrics](http://www.memento-mori.com/).
+I will be creating a new example game in the next few commits.

 To build you'd use the following: